-Hope Koppelman is a writer and author of the bestselling book, Love Your Life in 30 Days (based on the Love Your Life 30-Day Project, which over 100,000 people have taken part in).
-Her next two books, The Gifts of Writing and The Secrets the Earth Keeps, are set to release in 2018.
-For the past 12 years, Hope has served as the creative director and editor of www.tut.com.
+Hope Koppelman is a writer living in Asheville, North Carolina.
+Her first book, The Gifts of Writing is set to release in the fall of 2020.
+For the past 15 years, Hope has served as the creative director and editor at www.tut.com.
 She is also a black belt in Tae Kwon Do, a Certified Yoga Instructor, and a life-long student of the Universe, learning to deepen and evolve her awareness of love every day.
-She spends her time between the mountains in Western North Carolina, the ocean in Florida, and a small village in Southern Spain.
+She spends her time between the mountains in Western North Carolina, the ocean in Florida, and Mexico.

 1. When did you begin writing?

-I don’t remember a time in my life before writing.
+I don’t remember a time in my life when I wasn’t writing.
 Even in my earliest memories I was writing.
-When I was very young, my mom (also a writer) would come into my bedroom each morning and crawl into bed next to me with a notebook and pen to write down my dreams from the night before.
-When I was five, I started dictating stories to my mom while she typed them on the typewriter, and those became the gifts I gave to teachers and friends and family.
+When I was very young, my mom (who was also a writer) would come into my bedroom each morning and crawl into bed next to me with a notebook and pen to write down my dreams from the night before.
+When I was about five years old, I started dictating stories to my mom while she typed them on the typewriter, and those became the gifts I gave to teachers and friends and family.
 Writing is a part of who I am.
 I can’t imagine my life without it.
 It’s become the way that I pray, the way that I meditate, the way that I process everything going on in my life and the world around me.

 2. Why do you write?